This article originally appeared on VICE UK

 Because Anna Wintour?
 Really?
 It feels like she could have featured on any list over the last 26 years other than this one.
 Dwindling magazine circulation aside, can you think of one thing she's done in the last 12 months that was more interesting than anything she's ever done since she started editing Vogue?
 She wore sunglasses at the Oscars, I think.
 That's it.

-Jane Shepherdson said Wintour was given the silver medal in this peri-menopausal Olympics because she "influences the world in what to wear, how to look, and who to celebrate", which only begs the question: Why wasn't Alexa Chung, or Kate Middleton, or Kylie Jenner, who famously influenced a generation of girls across the world to destroy their lips with the aid of a shot glass, given the slot instead?
+Jane Shepherdson said Wintour was given the silver medal in this peri-menopausal Olympics because she "influences the world in what to wear, how to look, and who to celebrate," which only begs the question: Why wasn't Alexa Chung, or Kate Middleton, or Kylie Jenner, who famously influenced a generation of girls across the world to destroy their lips with the aid of a shot glass, given the slot instead?
 Because surely, surely, they're the actual people who decide what we look like.
 Not an editor of a magazine everybody's now too poor to buy.

-WATCH: VICE journalist Brigitte Noël enters the world of FEMEN Quebec
+WATCH: VICE journalist Brigitte Noël enters the world of FEMEN Quebec:

 Then we've got Sia at number six.
 SIA.
 There's the vague sense here that a Woman's Hour producer was on the school run and desperately trying to think of a way of injecting some pop culture onto the list, and then "Chandelier" came on Capital FM and that was it.
 Job done.

 That said, there are clearly people who do commendable, important work on the list, but to scale the upper reaches it seems that those who have entered into the "media elite" get a disproportionately massive shout-out.
-What is the top 10?
+What is the top ten?
 Is it a celebrity thing?
 Is it a celebration of worthiness?
 Is it about money?
-Is it about giving your mate a leg-up?
+Is it about giving your friend a leg-up?
 Is it a code that needs to be cracked?

 There's nothing more annoying than people going "but why wasn't X person chosen?" when an award is announced.
 Awards and lists are reductive and subjective by nature.
 But there are so many glaring omissions that you wonder whether any of the panel has opened a web browser since 2013.
 Or if they're maybe just trying to think of slightly more "leftfield" personalities to mark this list as different to the dozens of others, and then chucking Angelina Jolie and Anna Wintour in there anyway because they ran out of ideas.

 How about Ruth Bader Ginsburg, the 82-year-old US Justice of the Supreme Court who ushered through the law allowing gay couples to marry?
 Or Taylor Swift, who is probably the most famous woman in the world right now, and known for high-profile acts of good will, not to mention her ability to get major corporations such as Apple to eat out the palm of her hand.
-If that's not influence, then what is?
+If that's not influence, what is?

-Not to bang on and on about this, but Katy Perry featured on the front cover of Forbes this week because she is SO GOOD at making money – why Sia?
+Not to bang on and on about this, but Katy Perry featured on the front cover of Forbes this week because she is SO GOOD at making money—why Sia?
 What about Emma Watson for launching a hugely media-friendly and influential UN campaign to try to get men interested in feminism?

 Michelle Obama?
 Angela Merkel?
 Amy Schumer?
 Reddit CEO Ellen Pao?
 Naz Shah?